sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-module-tools</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tools for maintaining Flatpak applications and runtimes as Fedora modules
+Short desc    : Tools for maintaining Flatpak applications and runtimes as Fedora modules
 URL          : https://pagure.io/flatpak-module-tools
-Лицензия     : MIT
+License      : MIT
-Описание     : flatpak-module-tools is a set of command line tools (all accessed via a single
+Descript     : flatpak-module-tools is a set of command line tools (all accessed via a single
              : 'flatpak-module' executable) for operations related to maintaining Flatpak
              : applications and runtimes as Fedora modules.
 ```